 There was a time when $5M gave buyers access to a much broader range of Nantucket’s upper-tier housing stock.
 In 2026, the market has shifted.
 A $5M buyer is still in a strong position, but that buyer is also competing in a segment where many homes are evaluated carefully against location, condition, and future upside.

 This is especially important for buyers coming from off-island markets.
 In many luxury markets, $5M may suggest a near-complete wishlist.
 On Nantucket, it may still involve choices.
 A buyer might prioritize proximity to Town but accept less outdoor space.
 Another may prioritize privacy but accept a longer drive to restaurants and beaches.
-Another may want newer construction but need to look beyond the most central neighborhoods
+Another may want newer construction but need to look beyond the more traditional vacation property locations.

 That does not make $5M a weak budget.
 It means it must be used intentionally.